NWalker4483/wheelchair/list.md

-Display frame locations
+* Display frame locations

-Display position of Robot and QR codes in UI
+* Display position of Robot and QR codes in UI

-Detect the guiding lines
+* Detect the guiding lines

-adjust commands to follow the guiding line
+* adjust commands to follow the guiding line
+* adjust commands to wait for obstacles